7-iris/iris_server/README.md

 # Iris

-A self hosted notification server without google cloud messaging or firebase cloud messaging.
+A self hosted notification server without google cloud messaging, firebase cloud messaging or apple push notification service.

 ## Motivation
 The driving force behind this project is my need for a tool that: